-2.1.1 The academic calendar is determined annually by the Board of Management before 1 June and announced at the beginning of the academic year at the latest.

-2.1.2 The faculty sees to the implementation.

-2.1.3 The structure of the academic year should adhere to the following principles:

-I. The academic year begins on the Monday of the thirteenth week before the Christmas Holidays.
+- 2.1.1 The academic calendar is determined annually by the Board of Management before 1 May of the preceding academic year and annually by the beginning of the academic year at the latest. - 2.1.2 The faculty sees to the implementation. - 2.1.3 The structure of the academic year should adhere to the following principles: - I. The academic year begins on the Monday of the thirteenth week before the Christmas Holidays.